akirawuc/chirpy/README.md

 ## :dart: Features :

 - Get personalized community feeds delivered straight to your Telegram.
-- Chirpy distills event details, saving you time without sacrificing the scoop
+- Chirpy distills event details, saving you time without sacrificing the scoop.
 - Generate replies, posts, likes, and shares as if you're talking to a friend.